 During depression, the levels of these neurotransmitters are abnormal.
 Onion flavonoids help in lowering depression by regulating these neurotransmitter levels, energy metabolism parameters, and cytokine levels and reducing oxidative stress (7).

-Blueberries, raspberries, goji berries, strawberries, and other members of the berry family are very potent antioxidant and anti-inflammatory agents.
-They all contain varying amounts of polyphenols like anthocyanins, proanthocyanins, flavones, flavonoids, and catechins (10).
+Blueberries, raspberries, goji berries, strawberries, and other members of the berry family contain potent antioxidant and anti-inflammatory agents.
+They all contain varying amounts of polyphenols like anthocyanins, proanthocyanins, flavones, flavonoids, and catechins (8).

 6. Whole Grains

-Magnesium and selenium take care of the serotonin, dopamine, and norepinephrine equilibrium, boost hippocampal activity, and curb inflammation of other active centers that could be controlling the severity of depression (13).
+Magnesium and selenium take care of the serotonin, dopamine, and norepinephrine equilibrium, boost hippocampal activity, and curb inflammation that could be driving the severity of depression (11).

 The active compound in turmeric is curcumin.
 Several studies have demonstrated the antidepressant effects of curcumin.
-It primarily functions as an monoamine oxidase (MAO-A and MAO-B types) inhibitor (17).
+It primarily functions as a monoamine oxidase (MAO-A and MAO-B types) inhibitor (15).

 Monoamine oxidase is responsible for the degradation of norepinephrine, serotonin, and dopamine – neurotransmitters that regulate your mood.
-Therefore, inhibiting this enzyme increases the availability of these neurotransmitters in the synapse.
+Therefore, inhibiting this enzyme increases the availability of these neurotransmitters.

-Another reason for curcumin’s antidepressant effect is its small molecular size.
-Since it is small and chemically polar, curcumin penetrates the blood-brain barrier and acts on the prime action centers.
-This is how turmeric promotes neurogenesis in the hippocampus and boosts its size in adults.
-An active hippocampus is inversely linked to depression (17).
+Another potential reason for curcumin’s antidepressant effect is its small molecular size.
+Since it is small and chemically polar, curcumin easily penetrates the blood-brain barrier and acts on the prime action centers in the brain, promoting neurogenesis in the hippocampus.
+An active hippocampus is inversely linked to depression (15).

-Avocado is rich in magnesium, and is your brain’s best friend.
-It helps in the timely release of neurotransmitters, regulates thirst, hunger, mood, sexual drive, and sleep cycle, and reduces anxiety and depression (18).
+Avocado is rich in magnesium an important mineral for your brain.
+It helps in the timely release of neurotransmitters, regulates thirst, hunger, mood, sexual drive, and sleep cycle, and reduces anxiety and depression (16).

 If you are going through the lowest phase of your life, don’t worry – you are NOT alone.
 Seek professional help and talk to your family and friends.
 In addition to medication, you can also include these foods in your diet to manage the symptoms of depression.